 - 1 onion, roughly cut into pieces

-- 4 carrots, sliced into 1/4" coins
+- 4 carrots, sliced into 1/4″ coins

-- 4 stalks celery, cut into 1/4" pieces
+- 4 stalks celery, cut into 1/4″ pieces

 - 6 quarts water

 - Gently submerge turkey into the brine.
 Cover the top with ice.
 Pour in enough cold water to completely submerge turkey in liquid.
 Stir the liquid to combine.
-Store in fridge or cool location (below 40F) Swirl/stir a couple of times during brine time (48 hours recommended, but 24 hours minimum.)
+Store in fridge or cool location (below 40F).
+Swirl/stir a couple of times during brine time – 48 hours recommended, but 24 hours minimum.

-- Preheat oven to 450F with rack on lower position.
-Remove turkey from brine and rinse well inside & out.
-Dispose brine.
-Set turkey upright on roasting pan’s wire rack to allow it to drain for several hours and reach room temp.
-Dry turkey skin with paper towels.
+- Drain and place turkey upright on roasting pan’s wire rack to fully drain for several hours and allow it to reach room temp.
+Pat dry turkey skin thoroughly with paper towels.

+- Preheat oven to 450F, with rack on a lower position.
 Combine dry rub ingredients in bowl.

-- Gently spread one-third of the dry rub between skin and flesh, taking care not to rip the skin.
-Place half of the rosemary and sage between skin as well.
-Press remaining dry rub on outside of skin throughout entire bird.
-Secure loose skin of neck area with toothpicks to hold skin closed.
+Gently spread one-third of the dry rub between skin and flesh throughout entire bird, taking care not to rip the skin.
+Sprinkle and press remaining dry rub on outside of skin throughout entire bird.
+Seal together loose skin of neck area with toothpicks.

-For the Au Jus/Gravy:
+For the Gravy

 - Strain mixture so you are left with just the au jus.
 Skim fat off the top and serve with sliced turkey.

-* The gravy is a sauce-like au jus, which is thinner than classic gravy.
+- The gravy is a sauce-like au jus, which is thinner than classic gravy.
 If you prefer a thicker gravy, add 2-3TB flour to the boiling liquid while stirring, OR use dissolved cornstarch for a gluten free option (start with 2TB cornstarch fully dissolved in 2TB water; no trace of white cornstarch should be visible upon use.)